rsx-electrical/basicsKiCAD/Onboarding.md

 <p><i>Figure 16: PCB top layer</i></p>
 </div>

-- If you observe figure 16 you'll see lines connecting the component together, there are called **traces**.
+- If you observe figure 16 you'll see lines connecting the component together, these wires are called **traces**.
 The traces care created on the copper layers, either the top or the bottom.
 In this project all traces are on the top copper layer.
 - The footprint reference values: D1, R1, J1 are all found on the silkscreen layers, either the front or the back.
 The silkscreen is an ink layer where text and graphics can be displayed on a PCB.
 - Lastly, Edge.Cuts is used to define the size of your PCB.
 - There are other layers, but for the purpose of this tutorial only these 3 kinds of layers are important.